Banner photograph by Sean Santos.

 Oral History Project Team

 This digital exhibition was made possible by the labor and love of many SFSU faculty and students.
 The interviewing team included Dr. Grace Yoo, Dr. Tiffany Caesar, Dr. Mark Allan Davis, Dr. Baleigh Ben Taleb, and Juice Canales.
 The recording and editing team included Yoko April Tamada and Amarachi Obijiaku.
-The transcribing and digital archiving team included Dr. Chrissy Yee Lau, Dr. Tiffany Caesar, Dr. Rama Kased, Hal Saga, Charlene Olivar, Ernest Olivar, Karla Vanessa Muniz-Alvarez, Sydney Jackson, and Jade Eiler.
+The transcribing and digital archiving team included Dr. Chrissy Yee Lau, Dr. Tiffany Caesar, Dr. Rama Kased, Hal Saga, Charlene Olivar, Ernest Olivar, Karla Vanessa Muniz-Alvarez, Sydney Jackson, Jade Eiler, Sean Nguyen, Shivani Modha, and Tianna Andresen

 Best Practice for Citations